corenel/XPS9550-macOS/README.md

 # macOS Sierra (10.12.1) on the Dell XPS 15 (9550)
 This repository contains **my own files** on the installation and configuration of macOS Sierra (10.12.1) on the Dell XPS 15 (9550)

-Thanks to this [guide][1] and its participants.
-Also, thanks darkhandz for [his Sierrra guide](https://github.com/darkhandz/XPS15-9550-Sierra).
+* Thanks to this [guide][1] and its participants.
+* Also, thanks darkhandz for [his Sierrra guide](https://github.com/darkhandz/XPS15-9550-Sierra).
 Please read darkhandz's guide before you use my files.
+* Thanks syscl for HDMI/DP Audio Ouptut.
+(I haven't test the output)

 ## Structure
 * `CLOVER`: Clover EFI folder.